Polyfolds: A First and Second Look: The essence of polyfolds

-In particular, property (i) is used as notion of scale continuity (sc$^0$) and properties (iii), (iv) can be reformulated as scale continuity of the differential $\rD \tau$; for further details, see Definition \ref{def:scTangentBundle} below.

-Taking the above as definition of sc\(^1\), the notions of higher scale regularity, i.e. sc\(^\ell\) for $\ell>1$, can be defined iteratively.
-One can furthermore check that the translation action $\tau$ is scale smooth; in other words \(\tau\) is sc$^\ell$ for all $\ell\in\N_0$.
-For further details, see Example~\ref{ex:transsmooth}.
+Taking the above as definition of sc\(^1\), the notions of higher scale regularity, namely sc\(^k\) for $k>1$, can be defined iteratively.
+One can furthermore verify that the translation action $\tau$ is scale smooth; in other words \(\tau\) is sc$^k$ for all $k\in\N_0$.
+See Example~\ref{ex:transsmooth} for further details.
 That \(\tau\) is scale smooth should not be surprising, since such regularity was exactly what motivated this new definition of differentiability.
 A more surprising fact is that the chain rule holds for sc\(^1\) maps.
-In other words, the composition of two maps of sc\(^1\)-regularity is again sc\(^1\) and the derivative of the composition is the composition of derivatives; for further details, see Theorem \ref{thm:ChainRule}.
-Based on this new notion of differentiability satisfying the chain rule, the further notions of calculus and differential geometry generalize more or less naturally to a scale calculus and scale differential geometry.
-The following remark spells out why in finite dimensions these coincide with the classical notions, and why they cannot coincide with Banach space notions except for in finite dimensions.
+In other words, the composition of two maps of sc\(^1\)-regularity is again sc\(^1\), and the derivative of the composition is the composition of derivatives.
+We note that this chain rule is not obvious from the above definition, and its validity is somewhat surprising since the classical differentiability in (ii) is achieved at only at the expense of a shift of 1 in scale level, and so it would seem that the composition of two such maps should only be classically differentiable with a shift of 2 in scale level.
+Nevertheless, the chain rule does hold; see Theorem \ref{thm:ChainRule} for further details.